 United States | Texas | Denton

 Denton is a city of over 120,000 in North Texas, near Ft.
 Worth.
-There are more than 270 active gas wells within the city limits, some less than 200 feet from homes.
+There are more than 270 active gas wells within the city limits, some less than 200 feet from people's homes.

 In 2011, local residents formed The Denton Drilling Awareness Group (Denton DAG) to protect their community from drilling.
 DAG is dedicated to educating the public about the dangers of gas well drilling and its related processes to public health, the environment, and property values.

-After years spent trying to devise rules that might make fracking compatible with their community, Dentonites found themselves stuck in a nightmare: the industry corrupted the process then refused to follow even the very weak rules that were passed.
-Residents learned they could have healthy neighborhoods or they could have fracking but they couldn't have both.
+After years spent trying to devise rules that might make fracking compatible with their community, Dentonites found themselves stuck in a nightmare: the industry corrupted the regulatory process then refused to follow even the very weak rules that were passed.
+Residents learned they could have healthy neighborhoods or they could have fracking, but they couldn't have both.
 They decided the only option to protect their community was to ban fracking.

 “The city and the state have repeatedly failed us,” said Denton local Maile Bush, whose family is impacted by fracking-enabled oil and gas development.
 “My family is breathing horrible fumes, we can’t enjoy our property and we’re trapped because no one else wants to live here.
 To protect our homes and our health, we’ve got no choice but to ban fracking.”

 Denton's history of drilling makes their call for a ban all the more important.
 They've lived with drilling and they've had enough.